 The coronavirus pandemic already claimed the lives of thousands and brought millions across the world under its effects.
 In the early weeks of the outbreak, cruise passengers became some of the first to face widespread quarantine.
 Many incidents reported in news coverage raise questions about how the quarantine was handled, how the passengers were treated, and whether the cruise lines committed any negligence.
 If the cruise lines were indeed negligent, that might make them liable to passengers who contracted coronavirus (COVID-19).
-Rivkind Margulies & Rivkind’s cruise ship injury and illness lawyers explain how these lawsuits might work and how victims of the coronavirus might be able to seek compensation from cruise lines.
+Rivkind Margulies & Rivkind’s cruise ship injury lawyers explain how these lawsuits might work and how victims of the coronavirus might be able to seek compensation from cruise lines.

 Can You Sue a Cruise Line for COVID-19 Exposure?